Partner

-Christina's practice spans all phases of litigation, including pre-litigation due diligence, fact discovery, claim construction, expert discovery, and trial.
-Her experience includes arguing claim construction as well as conducting depositions and cross-examinations of fact and expert witnesses.
-Christina manages day-to-day aspects of litigation, such as drafting complaints and answers; resolving discovery disputes; collecting and producing documents; drafting discovery responses; and drafting briefs.
-She also conducts pre-litigation due diligence on the issues of infringement and validity.
+Christina’s litigation practice spans all phases of patent disputes, including pre-litigation due diligence, fact and expert discovery, claim construction, and trial.
+Her experience extends to arguing claim construction, conducting depositions, and performing cross examinations of both fact and expert witnesses.
+She manages day-to-day litigation activities, such as drafting complaints and answers; resolving discovery disputes; overseeing document collection and production; preparing discovery responses; and drafting briefs.
+Drawing on her background in economics, including an undergraduate minor in the discipline, Christina contributes to damages expert discovery and related analyses.

-While in law school, Christina served as a judicial extern for the U.S. District Court for the Central District of California, assisting in drafting opinions and memoranda for six patent pilot judges on a variety of patent law issues.
-Prior to law school, Christina worked as a patent translator at Y.P.
-Lee, Mock & Partners in South Korea, where she translated numerous patents and assisted in the patent prosecution process across different technologies.
+During law school, Christina served as a judicial extern for the U.S. District Court for the Central District of California, where she assisted six patent pilot judges in drafting opinions and memoranda on a variety of patent issues.
+Prior to law school, she worked as a patent translator for a South Korean intellectual property (IP) law firm, translating patents and supporting prosecution efforts across diverse technologies.

 United States Automobile Association v.
 Truist Bank